nojsja/electron-re/README.md

 #### III ) Example

-[electronux](https://github.com/NoJsJa/electronux) - this is a project of mine that uses `electron-re`, also you can check the `index.test.js` and `test` dir in root, there are some cases, then run `npm run test` to see test result of the library.
+[electronux](https://github.com/NoJsJa/electronux) - A project of mine that uses `electron-re`, also you can check the `index.test.js` and `test` dir in root, there are some cases, then run `npm run test` to see test result of the library.